It’s the all too familiar customer experience. We’ve all been there.

 There’s an obvious mismatch between what is feasible for companies from cost perspective, and what consumers expect.
 And just to be clear: these expectations are hard to meet.
 When companies grow, customer service usually takes the first hit.
 It's a challenge to hire and train new employees fast enough to keep up with the demand, and as the service quality sinks because of this, the staff overhead keeps growing, often incurring other costs on the side: bigger offices and other required infrastructure.

-Because as long as this mismatch is not dealt with, both sides are losing - and we really need a win-win.
+As long as this mismatch is not dealt with, both sides are losing - and we really need a win-win.